arts-walthamstow/arts-walthamstow.github.io/_posts/2014-12-07-colour-workshop.md

 date:   2014-12-07 12:00:00
 end_date: 2014-12-07 16:00:00
 categories: event
-ticketing: "Free to attend, all ages"
+ticketing: "Free to attend, all ages."
 ---
 Colour naming and colour matching workshop facilitated by Dimitris Mylonas and Silvia Sampons.